delphicventurescode/konsentrik/README.md

 **[ UPDATE OF MARCH 9, 2026 ]**

 The Flask based app has also been tested.
+It works fine.
+The project is now in KOMPLETA status.

 ## 📂 Project Structure